Ferrocyanide

-Ferrocyanide is the name of the anion [Fe(CN)6]4−.
+Ferrocyanide is the anion [Fe(CN)6]4−.
 Salts of this coordination complex give yellow solutions.
 It is usually available as the salt potassium ferrocyanide, which has the formula K4Fe(CN)6.
 [Fe(CN)6]4− is a diamagnetic species, featuring low-spin iron(II) center in an octahedral ligand environment.
 Although many salts of cyanide are highly toxic, ferro- and ferricyanides are less toxic because they tend not to release free cyanide.
 It is of commercial interest as a precursor to the pigment Prussian blue and, as its potassium salt, an anticaking agent.

 Reactions

 Treatment of ferrocyanide with ferric-containing salts gives the intensely coloured pigment Prussian blue (sometimes called ferric ferrocyanide and ferrous ferricyanide).

-Ferrocyanide reversibly oxidized by one electron, giving ferricyanide:
+Ferrocyanide can be reversibly oxidized by one electron, giving ferricyanide: